|A fantastic morning in the bush.

-Oddly, I didn’t feel a sense of dread in it almost being over, since I had chosen to live in the moment, relishing exactly what was at hand, than projecting leaving the next day.
+Oddly, I didn’t feel a sense of dread in it almost being over since I had chosen to live in the moment, relishing precisely what was at hand than projecting leaving the next day.

-As we bounced along in the vehicle, animated conversation wafting through the air, I said, “I feel like I have an “E” ticket at Disneyland and the day is just beginning!”
-Everyone laughed, so in agreement with the joyful anticipation, we all felt.
+As we bounced along in the vehicle, animated conversation wafting through the air, I said, “I feel like I have an “E” ticket at Disneyland, and the day is just beginning!”
+Everyone laughed, so we all felt in agreement with the joyful anticipation.
 Anderson, who’d never left Africa in his life, required an explanation which I gladly provided.

 With the air nippy early in the early morning at 5000 feet above sea level, we were glad Anderson had warned us to wear jackets.
 For the first time since leaving the US, we brought out the Scottesvest Parkas, perfect for this chilly environment.

-But, we were in a group after all and we didn’t protest.
-We so enjoyed our companions, we didn’t give it a thought, knowing once the food and drinks were set up, we’d join right in.
+But we were in a group, after all, and we didn’t protest.
+We so enjoyed our companions that we didn’t give it a thought, knowing we’d join right in once the food and drinks were set up.

 a wide array of fruit.
 Although I could only eat the eggs and sausage, I was content.

-Anderson found a perfect spot under a tree where the grass was short, away from any potential danger.
-Also, the spot he’d picked had a nearby huge rock that provided modesty for all of us to “check the tire pressure” before we’d hit the road again after breakfast.
+Anderson found a perfect spot under a tree where the grass was short, away from potential danger.
+Also, the place he’d picked had a nearby huge rock that provided modesty for all of us to “check the tire pressure” before hitting the road again after breakfast.

-At this point, I’d become rather adept at managing my own “tire pressure checking,” in the wild, a feat I’d never considered before embarking on this experience.
+At this point, I’d become rather adept at managing my “tire pressure checking” in the wild, a feat I’d never considered before embarking on this experience.
 See…we’re never too old to learn new tricks!

-Anderson had observed the prior morning, that I have asked for “real cream” for my coffee of which there was none.
-Here we were, the next morning and he proudly whipped out a can of fresh cream.
+Anderson had observed the last morning that I had asked for “real cream” for my coffee, of which there was none.
+Here we were the following day, and he proudly whipped out a can of fresh cream.
 I couldn’t have been more appreciative of him for remembering.

-On the road again after breakfast, we had much to accomplish before our morning drive ended.
+We had much to accomplish on the road again after breakfast before our morning drive ended.
 Anderson had promised we’d go to Tanzania to see the tail end of the Great Migration.

 |Cheetah blocking the road.

-1. Rhinos and our trip to Tanzania including a few amazing lion photos along the way.
+1. Rhinos and our trip to Tanzania, including a few fantastic lion photos along the way.

-2. The dinner hosted by Camp Olonana in the bush, a surprise treat, Masai singers and dancers, and a feast pleasing to any palate.
+2. The dinner hosted by Camp Olonana in the bush is a surprise treat for Maasai singers and dancers and a feast pleasing to any palate.

-3. The trip to the Masai village and our visit with Chief Richard, his two wives, and many children and extended family.
+3. The trip to the Maasai village and our visit with Chief Richard, his two wives, and many children and extended family.

-4. The review of Camp Olonana, Sanctuary Retreats, to where we’ll someday return and hoping to visit their other worldwide locations sometime in the future.
+4. The review of Camp Olonana, Sanctuary Retreats, where we’ll someday return and hope to visit their other worldwide locations sometime in the future.